funkonaut/funkonaut.github.io/_posts/1113-01-02-Prusa-Mini.md

 ## Learning Objectives
 At the end of this lesson, you will be able to:
-1. Understand the physical structure of the Prusa Mini+.
+1. Understand the physical structure of the Prusa Mini+ 3D printer
-2. Identify and locate important components of the Prusa Mini+.
+2. Identify and locate important components of the Prusa Mini+ 3D printer
-3. Interact effectively with the control interface of the Prusa Mini+.
+3. Interact effectively with the control interface of the Prusa Mini+ 3D printer
 4. *Optional: Safely handle and change the printer filament.*
 <br><br><br>